Biyinzika-Joshua-J/Code-test/README.md

 ## Testing
 Vitest is used for the unit tests.
 The test script has 30 unit tests separated into four suites, each testing a different case.

-There are two ways run the test script.
+There are two ways to run the test script.

 The first:
 ```bash